-- · statutory rights to progress payments; - right to claim as a statutory debt due amounts owing; - right to obtain a charging order (or lien) over a construction site; - rendering invalid 'pay-if-paid' and 'pay-when-paid' clauses; - right to suspend work for unjustified non-payment; - all retentions to be held on trust or via a financial instrument.
+- statutory right to progress payments; - right to claim as a statutory debt due amounts owing; - right to obtain a charging order (or lien) over a construction site; - rendering invalid 'pay-if-paid' and 'pay-when-paid' clauses; - right to suspend work for unjustified non-payment; - all retentions to be held on trust or via a financial instrument. - The Construction Contracts (Retention Money) Amendment Act 2023 has markedly improved the retentions regime under the CCA.
+These changes come into force in October 2023.